robang74/redfishos/forum/todo/fingerprint-reader-restart-in-lockscreen.md

 @piggz, the sleep 3 is a waste of time and having to repeat the restart means that restart does not work correctly and it should be fixed.

-@ichthyosaurus, it would be nice to have a patch in Patch Manger to remove that 2 lines of code.
+@ichthyosaurus, it would be nice to have a patch in Patch Manager to remove that 2 lines of code.
 The diff patch could be downloaded from here while the Patch Manager patch from here:

 * [utilities-quick-fp-restart](https://coderus.openrepos.net/pm2/project/utilities-quick-fp-restart)

+This patch applies on SailFish Utilities (Jolla Store) to make the fingerprint service restarting without the delay of 3 seconds.

-Obviosly, if the patch improves the performance and does not introduce regressions then it should be integrated with the SailFish Utilities.
+Obviously, if the patch improves the performance and does not introduce regressions then it should be integrated with the SailFish Utilities.
 Unfortunately, in PM2 the fingerprint is missing among the category therefore I choose others.

 ---